Frequently Asked Questions

 - a complete list of artists, their countries of origin and short CVs

-- detailed project description (optional)
+- a detailed project description (10 pages max.)

 What kind of personal resources and third-party financing does the Foundation accept?

 The Federal Cultural Foundation will only regard cash resources as secured financing.
 Neither the proceeds nor expenses in your Cost and Finance Plan can include payments in kind or services which are normally covered by the operating budget of an institution (e.g., use of rooms for functions, technical equipment, accommodations, permanent staff) or volunteer work, i.e., services which are not remunerated.
 Consequently, you are not permitted to include such non-monetary services and payments in kind when calculating the 20 percent of your personal and/or third-party financial contribution.

 Who can I contact at the Foundation?